mewza/mclt/README.md

-as MCLT transform should be public open source knowledge and implementation for betterment of whole humanity, so people like the H. Malvar being stingy about releasing the source code to it, undermine civilization development as a whole, and I am not even going to mention Bill Gates here, who is just a mass murderer, scumbag stingy and creepy!
+as MCLT transform should be public open source knowledge and implementation for betterment of whole humanity, so people like the H. Malvar being stingy about releasing the source code to it, undermine civilization development as a whole, and I am not even going to mention Bill Gates here, who is just a mass murderer, scumbag stingbag and creepster!